-The Anakonda Amazon River Cruise is the only luxury ship in the Ecuadorian Amazon Rainforest.
+About the vessel: The Anakonda Amazon River Cruise is the only luxury ship in the Ecuadorian Amazon Rainforest.
 Its eighteen suites feature ample sitting areas, large and comfortable beds.
-The vessel comes complete with an expansive observation deck, outdoor Jacuzzi and an al fresco lounge, ideal for cocktails, relaxation, reading or simply enjoying the spectacular view.
-The vessel also features 3 canoes for guest transportation to land excursions and activities and 10 kayaks, as well as hammocks, naturalist tour leaders and a travel concierge, who will go out of his way to personalize your experience.
+It has a large observation deck and outdoor Jacuzzi.
+The al fresco lounge is ideal for cocktails, relaxation, reading or simply enjoying the spectacular view.
+There are three canoes and ten kayaks available for land excursions and activities.

 Departure from Quito.
 A short 30-minute will take you to the frontier town of Coca (Francisco de Orellana) – and transfer to the dock, where you will embark on a motorized canoe and navigate down river about 1 hour, to board the M/V Anakonda Amazon.
 Throughout the journey, you will have a chance to admire the rainforest landscape and banks of the great Napo River.